 Dr Lorna Warren

-Lorna is an academic in the Department of Sociological Studies at the University of Sheffield where her research has focused in particular on the experiences of older people, and caring has been central to this focus.
+Lorna joined the Board in 1996.
+She is an academic in the Department of Sociological Studies at the University of Sheffield where her research has focused in particular on the experiences of older people, and caring has been central to this focus.
+She has also supervised a number of doctoral students whose studies, collectively, have explored the experiences of a range of carers.
 Lorna has been a carer.

-Angela qualified as a social worker in the late 1970s and has worked in Sheffield hospitals and in the community, with older people, children and families, and people with disabilities.
+Angela has been a co-opeted member of the Board since 2013 and became a Trustee in 2018.
+She qualified as a social worker in the late 1970s and has worked in Sheffield hospitals and in the community, with older people, children and families, and people with disabilities.
 She later managed social work teams and became a service manager of older people’s assessment and care management services in Sheffield.
 Angela has also worked on projects to develop extra care housing schemes for older people and as a commissioner of services she was the City Council lead for carers, which included writing strategies for carers in the city.
 For seven years, Angela was a part-time carer for her father and is now a part-time carer for her mother.
 She volunteers to work within the Carers Centre service as well as being co-opted to the Board of Trustees.

 Shiv joined the Board in 2018.
 A registered General Nurse with a wide range of experience within Housing, Joint Commissioning, Adults Social Care and Local Authority Communities directorate.
 He is currently supporting strategic partnership work and transformation programmes across Health and Local Authority Communities directorate to build on integrated approaches to a resilient, strong, healthier and safer communities.
 Shiv has a keen interest in helping to develop innovative practices to support carers across the age range.